chocklymon/CS360/lab4/specification.md

    them to the screen.
  - If the -d flag is used, print out the response time for each request.

+_Note:_ When submitting specify how it should be run.

 Passoff
 --------------